kavehtehrani/gnome-speech2text/README.md

 sudo apt install python3 python3-pip python3-venv ffmpeg wl-clipboard
 ```

-**Note:** This extension has been tested extensively on Ubuntu 24.04 / GNOME 46 / X11+Wayland.
+**Note:** This extension has been tested extensively on Ubuntu 24.04 / GNOME 46 / X11+Wayland and Ubuntu 25.04 / GNOME 48 / X11+Wayland.
 It should work on other GNOME Shell 46+ distributions with the above packages installed, but hasn't been tested on other platforms yet.

+### GNOME 48 Compatibility Notes

+On GNOME 48 with Wayland, the extension automatically disables cursor hover effects to prevent shell crashes.
+This is a known compatibility issue with cursor handling in this specific environment.
+All functionality remains intact - buttons simply won't show hand cursors on hover.

 ## Installation